Kerala-based med tech startup wins 'Startup India Grand Challenge 2021'

-New Delhi: Sascan Meditech, a Kerala-based medical technology startup, has been adjudged the winner of Startup India Grand Challenge 2021 in the medical device category.
+New Delhi, Nov 29 (IANS) Sascan Meditech, a Kerala-based medical technology startup, has been adjudged the winner of Startup India Grand Challenge 2021 in the medical device category.

 Sascan Meditech, incubated at the Technology Business Incubator of Sree Chitra Tirunal Institute for Medical Sciences & Technology (SCTIMST), Thiruvananthapuram, an autonomous institute under the Department of Science and Technology (DST), received a cash grant of Rs 15,00,000 at the Grand Challenge organised by the Department of Pharmaceuticals under the Union government, along with Startup India and Investindia.org.